Double Spout and Bridge Bottle

 "CUR" at the beginning of an image file name means that the image was created by a curatorial staff member.
 These study images may be digital point-and-shoot photographs, when we don\'t yet have high-quality studio photography, or they may be scans of older negatives, slides, or photographic prints, providing historical documentation of the object.

 Ceramic vessel with double spouts joined by a bridge handle.
 Its rounded bottom converges to an almost flat top on which two tapered spouts sit, joined by a convex bridge handle.
 The reddish clay has painted decoration in red, reddish brown, black, grey, white, and yellow ochre.
-The upper half of the vase has two supernatural figures with serpent-like figures emanating from their bodies vividly painted on a white background.
-Encircling the vase below these creatures is a series of human heads.
+The upper half of the vase has two masked supernatural figures in killer-whale aspect because of long body with serpent-like figures emanating from their bodies vividly painted on a white background.
+The beings wear gold mouth masks and diadems.
+Encircling the vase below these creatures is a band of girl faces.
 The lower section of the vessel is undecorated.

 Condition; good; some surface abrasions.